 - Other stores in the city for appliances are: Harvey Norman, and Bing Lee.

 Restocking Your Kitchen

 I am a kitchen gadget addict.
-No seriously, it almost to the point of intervention.
+No seriously, it’s almost to the point of needing an intervention.

 That being said, restocking our kitchen in Sydney was more of a chore than I would have thought.
 We start out with just paper plates and plastic cutlery since we were waiting on our shipment but after a week the pretend picnic feeling was over and I gave in for real plates and a new set of cutlery that I actually now like more than what we shipment.